5 DIY Cooling Sprays for Face and Body

 A cooling spray is a must when you feel hot and humid.
 Whether you need a quick spritz of coolness for your red face or for your tired feet, these DIY recipes are guaranteed to help you feel refreshed.

-Spray bottles are also very portable, and I wish I had one with me when I was travelling abroad.
+Spray bottles are also very portable, and I wish I had one with me when I was traveling abroad.
 I especially needed it when I went to Singapore.
 After getting off an 18-hour flight from Los Angeles, I was greeted with heat and humidity.
-The heat was so stifling, it left me feeling breathless.
+The heat was so stifling that it left me feeling breathless.
 My face was also stinging from the sun's strong rays.
 I spent three glorious days in Singapore darting in and out of shops just to get some air conditioning to temporarily cool down my stinging skin.

 1. Aloha Aloe Vera Spray

 - 3–4 drops of peppermint essential oil (You can substitute with spearmint, eucalyptus, or lavender oil.)